 What am I working on?

 Currently, I am writing the first draft of book two in my series of romantic comedies set in the fictional village of Kearton Bay on the North Yorkshire coast.
 Kearton Bay was inspired by the very beautiful Robin Hood’s Bay which is not far from Whitby and one of my favourite places to visit.
-I am also making final edits to book one, Can’t Fight the Moonlight which has been written, re-written (many times!), edited, sent to the NWS, changed and edited, sent to five beta-readers and is now in the process of being polished until it shines like the moonlight itself.
+I am also making final edits to book one, There Must Be an Angel which has been written, re-written (many times!), edited, sent to the NWS, changed and edited, sent to five beta-readers and is now in the process of being polished until it shines like a halo!

 How does my story differ from others of its genre?